otterize/intents-operator/README.md

 ```

 ### Kafka mTLS & ACLs
-The Intents Operator can manage Kafka ACLs for pods running in your Kubernetes cluster.
+The intents operator can manage Kafka ACLs for pods running in your Kubernetes cluster.
 This works best when integrated with SPIRE and the [SPIRE Integration Operator](https://github.com/otterize/spire-integration-operator).
 The SPIRE Integration Operator registers workloads with a bundled SPIRE server and writes credentials into secrets for use by your pods.
 The Intents Operator is then able to configure ACLs on a Kafka cluster with those workload identities so that your pods can access the Kafka cluster, or specific topics.

 For brevity, this README only covers Network Policies internals.
 [Learn more about using the Intents Operator with Kafka mTLS & ACLs](https://docs.otterize.com/documentation/quick-tutorials/kafka-mtls)